FREQUENTLY ASKED QUESTIONS

 The existing building will be demolished to help ready the site for future redevelopment.

-The Preliminary Plan Amendment unanimously approved by the Montgomery County Planning Board on November 20, 2025, allows for the development of the property consistent with the County’s land use goals and objectives for the Friendship Heights area.
+The Preliminary Plan Amendment unanimously approved by the Montgomery County Planning Board in October 2025, allows for the development of the property consistent with the County’s land use goals and objectives for the Friendship Heights area.
 The pending Forest Conservation Plan (FCP) submitted on December 26, 2025, is necessary under current law and must be approved in order to move forward with the demolition of the existing structure to help ready the site for future redevelopment.

 You can read the Preliminary Plan Amendment approval resolution here and review the Forest Conservation Plan Application here.